Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Distances and Line-of-sight Velocities: Models and Caveats

-To overcome this, we decided \revision{to combine our best performing linear and non-linear learners into a Stacked Regressor (SR).} In SR, a model is trained over the prediction of several learners through cross-validation of their results.
+To overcome this, we decided \revision{to combine our best performing linear and nonlinear learners into a Stacked Regressor (SR).} In SR, a model is trained over the prediction of several learners through cross-validation of their results.
 They generally outperform the best of the individual learners, but are computationally expensive to run.
-Our SR model used a non-linear Artificial Neural Network (MLP) to combine the predictions of six regressors; three non-linear: Extra Trees, Support Vector Machine with a Radial Basis Function, and Gaussian Process; with three linear: Lasso, Support Vector Machine with a linear kernel, and an Elastic Net.
-We chose the best configuration for each of the learners by maximizing $R^2 = (1 - \sum (y_\mathrm{true} - y_\mathrm{pred})^2/ \sum((y_\mathrm{true} - \left<y_\mathrm{true}\right>)^2)$ in a grid covering different values of their fitting meta parameters \revision{through a NCV.
-The experiment showed that the model provides robust predictions against mid to small meta parameters variations.
-Only shifting all meta parameters towards a specific behaviour, e.g.\ to have more regularization, or large variations on the architecture of the final MLP meta regressor had non-negligible impact on the final predictions.
-This was somewhat expected, as the meta regressor leverages the input of the six independent models choosing the best possible prediction, hence making it more stable against spurious bad predictions.}
+Our SR model used a nonlinear Artificial Neural Network (an MLP) to combine the predictions of six regressors; three nonlinear: Extra Trees, Support Vector Machine with a Radial Basis Function, and Gaussian Process; with three linear: Lasso, Support Vector Machine with a linear kernel, and an Elastic Net.
+We chose the best configuration for each of the learners by maximizing $R^2 = (1 - \sum (y_\mathrm{true} - y_\mathrm{pred})^2/ \sum((y_\mathrm{true} - \left<y_\mathrm{true}\right>)^2)$ in a grid covering different values of their fitting metaparameters \revision{through a NCV.
+The experiment showed that the model provides robust predictions against mid to small metaparameters variations.
+Only shifting all metaparameters towards a specific behaviour, e.g.\ to have more regularization, or large variations on the architecture of the final MLP metaregressor had non-negligible impact on the final predictions.
+This was somewhat expected, as the metaregressor leverages the input of the six independent models choosing the best possible prediction, hence making it more stable against spurious bad predictions.}

-\revision{Figure~\ref{fig:vlos_metapar} shows an example for three different MLP architectures in the meta regressor.
+\revision{Figure~\ref{fig:vlos_metapar} shows an example for three different MLP architectures in the metaregressor.
 The use of more neurons and extra hidden layers can help to better predict velocities.
 However, adding more layers or neurons can result in an overfitted model, producing predictions with needlessly large variances.
-The selected best architecture for the MLP varies slightly depending on the combination of the input models' meta parameters, and we found that all our best 25\% models produced indistinguishable results within errors.
+The selected best architecture for the MLP varies slightly depending on the combination of the input models' metaparameters, and we found that the best 25\% of our models produced indistinguishable results within the errors.
 Our final model in the last iteration had an architecture of (5, 95, 85, 1), uses a ReLU activation function and a L-BFGS solver.
 ICE curves showing the dependence of the prediction on each feature in $\mathbf{x}$ are shown in Figure~\ref{fig:ICE_radial_velocity}.}